M.A. in Deaf Education: Advanced Studies

-- ASLPI score of 2 or above.
+- ASLPI result of 2 or above.
 Applicants must have at least sufficient signing skills to be considered candidates.
 The degree to which students' current level of signing will allow them to be successful in the classroom will be determined during the application process.

 - Three Letters of Reference